nytimes/kyt/README.md

 For advanced use cases, kyt enables developers to add additional tools and configuration.
 See our [config override instructions](/docs/kytConfig.md#modifywebpackconfig) for details, and our [recipes](/docs/Recipes.md) for examples.

+## Setting up a kyt project
+kyt-cli is a utility for bootstrapping kyt projects.
+It can be installed globally and run to create a new project or integrate kyt with an existing project.

+`kyt-cli setup`

+See the [kyt-cli](/docs/kytCli.md) documentation for more details.

 ## Command line

 kyt includes a command line program with all the commands needed for development.

-Running `node_modules/.bin/kyt setup` includes these commands as scripts in your package.json:
+Running `kyt-cli setup` includes these commands as scripts in your package.json:

 ```
 npm run dev